-- Pipe measurements are shown using the effective length of pipe (see Figure 7.2). - Horizontal terminations are measured to the outside mounting surface (flange of termination cap) (see Figure 6.1). - Vertical terminations are measured to bottom of termination cap. - Horizontal pipe installed level with no rise.
+- Pipe measurements are shown using the effective length of pipe (see Figure 7.2). - Measurements are made from the appliance outer wrap, not from the standoffs. - Horizontal terminations are measured to the outside mounting surface (flange of termination cap). - Vertical terminations are measured to bottom of termination cap. - · Horizontal pipe installed level with no rise.